machinegurning/machinegurning.github.io/_posts/2017-01-03-artificial-neural-networks.md

 I thought a good place to start would be a refresher into 'shallow' neural networks, and that is what this post and the one that follows it will be about.
 I'll go through the maths behind a quick dirty neural network, and implement it in R.

-I'm using as my sources the tome [Elements of Statistical Learning](http://statweb.stanford.edu/~tibs/ElemStatLearn/), Andrew Ng's excellent [machine learning](https://www.coursera.org/learn/machine-learning) course of coursera, and a short course I have been doing on Udemy [Deep Learning in Python](https://www.udemy.com/data-science-deep-learning-in-python/learn/v4/).
+I'm using as my sources the tome [Elements of Statistical Learning](http://statweb.stanford.edu/~tibs/ElemStatLearn/), Andrew Ng's excellent [machine learning](https://www.coursera.org/learn/machine-learning) course on coursera, and a short course I have been doing on Udemy: [Deep Learning in Python](https://www.udemy.com/data-science-deep-learning-in-python/learn/v4/).
 I can recommend them all.

 ## An example